clusterinthecloud/docs/source/running.rst

 Make sure that all the dependencies for it are available either on the shared filesystem or in the base image you're using. i.e. don't use ``yum install`` to provide dependencies.

-Consider using a tool like `EasyBuild <https://easybuild.readthedocs.io>`_ or `Spack <https://spack.io/>`_ to manage you software stack.
+Consider using a tool like `EasyBuild <https://easybuild.readthedocs.io>`_ or `Spack <https://spack.io/>`_ to manage your software stack.

 Monitoring
 ----------

 The cluster automatically collects data from all the nodes and makes them available in a web dashboard.

-It is available at the IP address of you management node on port 3000.
+It is available at the IP address of your management node on port 3000.
 Point your browser at ``http://your.mgmt.ip.address:3000`` and log in with the username *admin*.
 The password for the dashboard can be found by running: